MonishKrishna2009/Apatite-Bot/GitAssets/docs/Logging-System.md

 The logging system tracks Discord server events and provides audit trails for moderation and compliance.
 It handles everything from message changes to member activities with privacy controls built-in.

 > [!IMPORTANT]
 > **Privacy & Compliance**: This logging system is designed with privacy-first principles.
-All data collection, processing, and retention follows strict privacy
-> controls and compliance requirements.
+All data collection, processing, and retention follows strict privacy controls and compliance requirements.
 Review the [Data Retention Policy](../README.md#data-retention-policy) before configuration.

 > [!INFO]
-> **Recent Updates**: The logging system has been enhanced with reduced verbosity, better error handling, and improved config compatibility.
+> **Recent Updates**: The logging system has been enhanced with better error handling, and improved config compatibility.
 DataCleanupManager now only logs initialization and completion with comprehensive stats.

 ## ✨ Features